-- 15. Once a project is commenced, the evidence-informed activities include: - (a) Exploring possible sources of information and data; - (b) Encouraging syntheses of existing knowledge and research on topics of interest by working with other standard setters/regulators and academics to prepare a concise and understandable existing evidence summary paper;
+- 15. Once a project is commenced, the evidence-informed activities include: - (a) determine the new evidence required for the project; - (b) explore possible sources of information and data;

-- (c) Identify unanswered questions of relevance to the project, and with reference to stakeholder engagement, prioritise research questions/descriptive evidence requirements and consultation/outreach that is necessary; - (d) For extensive and critical projects, designing the explanatory or descriptive evidence gathering required, determining whether delivered in-house or commissioned and the extent of external outreach and consultation, such as professional bodies, audit firms, FRC, IASB, IPSASB, NSS's and other stakeholders; and - (e) For IASB and IPSASB projects AASB evaluates the benefit of: - undertaking and/or supporting stakeholder engagement activities to identify and understand specific Australian matters; - providing any known relevant research to them; and - commissioning or performing other specific evidence-gathering procedures.
+- (c) encourage syntheses of existing knowledge and research on topics of interest by working with other standard setters/regulators and academics to prepare a concise and understandable existing evidence summary paper; - (d) identify unanswered questions of relevance to the project, and with reference to stakeholder engagement, prioritise research questions/descriptive evidence requirements and consultation/outreach that is necessary; - (e) for extensive and critical projects, designing the explanatory or descriptive evidence gathering required, determining whether delivered in-house or commissioned and the extent of external outreach and consultation, such as professional bodies, audit firms, FRC, IASB, IPSASB, NSS's and other stakeholders; and - (f) for IASB and IPSASB projects AASB evaluates the benefit of: - undertaking and/or supporting stakeholder engagement activities to identify and understand specific Australian matters; - providing any known relevant research to them; and - commissioning or performing other specific evidence-gathering procedures.